Allergies vs Cold: How to Tell the Difference (Fast)

 Sneezing shows up in both colds and allergies, but pay attention to the rhythm and the company it keeps.

-With seasonal allergies, sneezes arrive in rapid-fire bursts, often accompanied by an irresistible itch in the nose, palate, or even the ears.
-Itchy, watery eyes join the party because the same histamine reaction inflames your entire upper airway.
+With seasonal allergies, sneezes can arrive in rapid-fire bursts and often come with an irresistible itch in the nose, palate, or even the ears.
+Itchy, watery eyes are common because the same histamine reaction inflames your upper airway.

-A cold produces far fewer: you might sneeze here and there and itching is minimal to nonexistent.
+A cold usually produces fewer sneezes overall, and itching is minimal to nonexistent.

 Aches and Pains

-General soreness can be a tell-tale sign you’re battling a virus rather than pollen.
+General soreness is more suggestive of a virus than pollen.

-A common cold may drape you in mild, whole-body aches—the dull, hard-to-pinpoint discomfort that makes you crave the couch and an extra blanket.
-You might feel it in your lower back, shoulders, or even behind the eyes as sinus pressure builds.
+A common cold may bring mild, whole-body aches.
+You might feel it in your lower back, shoulders, or behind the eyes as pressure builds.

-By contrast, seasonal allergies rarely cause true muscle or joint pain and any “blah” feeling usually stems from poor sleep or constant nose-blowing.
+Seasonal allergies rarely cause true muscle or joint pain.
+Any “blah” feeling usually comes from poor sleep or constant congestion.

 Fever

-Temperature can be one of the clearest dividing lines between the two conditions.
-With a common cold, it’s normal to see a low-grade fever—usually hovering just above 99°F but rarely climbing past 101°F—as your immune system gears up to fight the virus.
-That slight warmth may come and go, leaving you alternately chilled and flushed throughout the day.
+Temperature is often one of the clearest dividing lines.
+With a common cold, it’s possible to see a low-grade fever, usually hovering just above 99°F but rarely climbing past 101°F, as your immune system fights the virus.

-Seasonal allergies, however, don’t raise your core temperature; if you reach for a thermometer, it should read perfectly normal.
-So, if your sniffles are joined by any measurable fever. even a modest one, it’s almost certainly viral rather than allergic.
+Seasonal allergies don’t raise your core temperature.
+So if your sniffles come with any measurable fever, even a modest one, it’s much more likely to be viral than allergic.

-And remember: a fever above 102 °F, persistent beyond three days, is a signal to check in with your doctor, because it can indicate a more serious infection.
+And remember: a fever above 102°F, or a fever that persists beyond three days, is a signal to check in with your doctor because it can indicate a more serious infection.

 Onset and Duration

 Timing offers some of the strongest clues about what’s really going on.
-Seasonal allergies can strike with whiplash speed: you step outside on a breezy, high-pollen morning and within minutes your nose is streaming, your eyes itch, and the sneezes won’t quit.
+Seasonal allergies can strike fast: you step outside on a breezy, high-pollen morning and within minutes your nose is streaming, your eyes itch, and the sneezes won’t quit.

-Symptoms then stick around for as long as you keep encountering the trigger, often weeks during Florida’s evergreen pollen season—but they usually ebb when you retreat indoors or take an antihistamine.
+Symptoms can linger for as long as you keep encountering the trigger, sometimes for weeks, yet they often ease when you retreat indoors or take an antihistamine.

-A common cold plays out more slowly but predictably.
+A common cold usually builds more slowly.
 After a 1-to-3-day incubation period (you were exposed but felt fine), congestion and sore throat creep in, peak around days three to five, and fade within seven to ten days as your immune system clears the virus.

 Should I Call the Doctor?

-In most cases, allergies or a cold can be dealt with at home.
-However, it’s always important to monitor your health and make note of any drastic changes or serious symptoms.
+In most cases, allergies or a cold can be managed at home.
+Still, it’s important to watch for red flags or significant changes.

 Call or schedule a visit if any of the following apply: